jupyterlab-contrib/jupyterlab-vim/README.md

 | Z, O    | Show Code Cell |
 | Z, M    | Hide All Code Cells |
 | Z, R    | Show All Code Cells  |

+## Special Thanks

+From @jwkvam:

+> I want to acknowledge [Alisue](https://github.com/lambdalisue) and his excellent work creating [vim bindings](https://github.com/lambdalisue/jupyter-vim-binding) for Jupyter notebooks.
+> I hope this extension can meet the high bar his work set.

+@jkwvam is the original author of this extension - the original version can be seen [here](https://github.com/jwkvam/jupyterlab-vim).
+When that version was not updated it was updated first by @axelfahy and then moved to this community organization.

 ## Contributing